0rangeo/simply-jekyll/about.md

 ---

-- I am a software engineer and a writer interested in the interplay between thoughts and constraints, the duality of interpretations and representations, and the nature of abstractions and correspondence between them.
+- I am a adsfasdlfjalsjfd, and the nature of abstractions and correspondence between them.

 - I am a long time practioner of Vipassana, but I am also a fallibilist with a slight objectivist bent.
 So I probably have a very different view of meditation than most people.
 We can talk about it if you want to.